livewires/you-win/docs/sheets/bouncing.md

 👉 Save, and check your ball bounces off the left edge.

+## Right edge

-When the ball hits the right edge, we want to start moving to the left instead.
+Now, when the ball hits the right edge, we want to start moving to the left instead.
 We know that the right edge of the screen has an X coordinate equal to the width of the world.
 So we can check if we're touching the right edge by comparing the right edge of our sprite with the width of the world.

 Add this inside the forever block.
 ```js